-NRS 293.095 is hereby amended to read as follows:

-"Roster" means the record in [printed or] electronic form furnished to election board officers which contains a list of eligible voters and is to be used for obtaining the signature of each person applying for a ballot.

-- 293.2546 The Legislature hereby declares that each voter has the right: - To receive and cast a ballot that: - (a) Is written in a format that allows the clear identification of candidates; and - (b) Accurately records the voter's preference in the selection of candidates. - To have questions concerning voting procedures answered and to have an explanation of the procedures for voting posted in a conspicuous place at the polling place. - To vote without being intimidated, threatened or coerced. - To vote on election day if the voter is waiting in line at this or her a polling place at which he or she is entitled to vote before 7 p.m. and the voter has not already cast a vote in that election. - To return a spoiled ballot and is entitled to receive another ballot in its place. - To request assistance in voting, if necessary. - To a sample ballot which is accurate, informative and delivered in a timely manner. - To receive instruction in the use of the equipment for voting during early 8. voting or on election day. - 9.
-To have nondiscriminatory equal access to the elections system, including, without limitation, a voter who is elderly, disabled, a member of a minority group, employed by the military or a citizen who is overseas. - 10.
-To have a uniform, statewide standard for counting and recounting all votes accurately. - 11.
+- 3. Except as otherwise provided in this subsection, if the county clerk receives a request that satisfies the requirements set forth in subsection 2, the county clerk must establish at least one polling place within the boundaries of the Indian reservation or Indian colony at a location or locations, as applicable, approved by the Indian tribe [1-] for the day of a primary election or general election.
+The county clerk is not required to establish a polling place within the boundaries of an Indian reservation or Indian colony for the day of a primary election or general election if the county clerk established a temporary branch polling place for early voting pursuant to NRS 293.3572 within the boundaries of the Indian reservation or Indian colony for the same election. - Sec.
+7. [NRS 293.095 is hereby amended to read as follows: - 293.095 "Roster" means the record in [printed or] electronic form furnished to election board officers which contains a list of eligible voters and is to be used for obtaining the signature of each person applying for a ballot.]
+(Deleted by amendment.) - Sec.
+8. NRS 293.2546 is hereby amended to read as follows: - 293.2546 The Legislature hereby declares that each voter has the right: - To receive and cast a ballot that: - (a) Is written in a format that allows the clear identification of candidates; and - (b) Accurately records the voter's preference in the selection of candidates. - To have questions concerning voting procedures answered and to have an explanation of the procedures for voting posted in a conspicuous place at the polling place. - To vote without being intimidated, threatened or coerced.
+3. - To vote on election day if the voter is waiting in line at [his or her] a polling place at which he or she is entitled to vote before 7 p.m. and the voter has not already cast a vote in that election. - To return a spoiled ballot and is entitled to receive another ballot in its place. - To request assistance in voting, if necessary.
+6. - To a sample ballot which is accurate, informative and delivered in a timely 7. manner. - To receive instruction in the use of the equipment for voting during early voting or on election day. - To have nondiscriminatory equal access to the elections system, including, without limitation, a voter who is elderly, disabled, a member of a minority group, employed by the military or a citizen who is overseas. - To have a uniform, statewide standard for counting and recounting all votes accurately. - 11.
 To have complaints about elections and election contests resolved fairly, accurately and efficiently. - Sec.
 9. NRS 293.2699 is hereby amended to read as follows: - 293.2699 1.
-Each voting system used by a county or city shall provide voting materials in: - (a) English [and other languages]; and - (b) Every language in which voting materials are required to be prepared in [compliance with the provisions of 42 U.S.C. § 1973aa-1a.] the county or city pursuant to 52 U.S.C. § 10503. - 2.
-In addition to the requirements set forth in subsection 1, if a county clerk or city clerk determines that there is a significant and substantial need for voting materials of the county or city, as applicable, to be provided in the language or languages of a minority group, the county clerk or city clerk may prepare voting materials in such language or languages.
-For the purposes of this subsection, there is a significant and substantial need for voting materials to be provided in the language or languages of a minority group if, without limitation, the minority group has been subject to historical discrimination and unequal educational opportunities, and, as a result, members of the minority group are of limited-English proficiency.
+Each voting system used by a county or city shall provide pursuant to 52 U.S.C. § 10503.

+2. In addition to the requirements set forth in subsection 1, if a county clerk or city clerk determines that there is a significant and substantial need for voting materials of the county or city, as applicable, to be provided in the language or languages of a minority group, the county clerk or city clerk may prepare voting materials in such language or languages.
+For the purposes of this subsection there is a significant and substantial need for voting materials to be provided in the language or languages of a minority group if, without limitation, the minority group has been subject to historical discrimination and unequal educational opportunities, and, as a result, members of the minority group are of limited-English proficiency.